emarcey/cicerone/glossary/styles.md

 	* some Oud Bruins way different from Liefmans
 		* Petrus Oud Bruin blends a young brown beer and a sour, highly hopped pale ale aged for 2 years
 		* Vender Ghinste Roodbruin blends fermented beer and a brown lager

-# English Porter
-* Region: England
-* Categories: Porters, British Dark Ales
-* Malt: Pale Ale, Black Patent
-* Hops: English
-* Other Names: Porter, Entire
-* Glassware: nonic pint, pub mug, tulip
-* Color: light - dark brown (20-30 SRM)
-* Alcohol: lower - normal (4-5.4% ABV)
-* Mouthfeel:
-	* body: medium-light - medium
-	* carbonation:
-	* alcohol warmth:
-* Bitterness: moderate (18-35 IBUs)
-* Flavors:
-	* malt: chocolate, caramel, toffee, nutty; roast flavors are restrained
-	* hop: earthy, floral British hops
-	* fermentation: traditionally had lactic acid, acetobacter, brettanomyces, but no longer common; moderate-low diacetyl optional
-* Commercial Examples: Fuller's London Porter, Samuel Smith's Taddy Porter, Harviestoun Old Engine Oil
-* Notes:
-	* largely influenced by available malt; pale malt limited prior to 1700
-	* most malts kilned using direct-fire methods, fueled by wood
-	* limited control over heating process -> dark, smoke-flavored malt known as a brown malt
-	* early, brewers blended aged beer with fresh to create unique flavor profile
-		* large aging tanks
-	* developed in early 1700s
-		* first known Brewery - Ralph Harwood at Bell Brewhouse in Shoreditch, East London in 1722
-			* first mixed in pub on premises, but Harwood (allegedly) mixed at the brewery
-		* earliest documented discussions in letter from 1726
-		* inexpensive, nutritious, commonly consumed by working class (named for workers known as Porters)
-	* popular during Industrial Revolution (began in 1700s)
-	* first industrial breweries were for porters
-	* porter breweries were largest in world by end of 18th century
-		* one of the most capital intensive ventures in England
-		* some producers focused on profit over quality
-		* led to questionable/dangerous ingredients in 18th-19th centuries
-	* recipe changed in 1780s
-		* hydrometer enabled brewers to measure extract yield; discovered brown malt yielded low fermentable sugar
-		* determined pale malt was more cost effective, but lighter color and flavor changed resulted in criticism
-		* in 1817, Daniel Wheeler invented roasting drum, allowed for roasting of black malt without scorching
-			* created Black Patent Malt
-	* early versions influenced by lactic acid bacteria, Acetobacter and Brettanomyces
-		* modern porters generally lack
-	* spread to the US, but the revolution killed it by the mid 1800s
-	* spread to Ireland, Guinness was known as a plain porter until 1974
-	* aging vats got gigantic
-		* so much so tht promotional dinners could be held in them
-		* Meux Brewery, London had enormous vats, but one urst in 1814, killed several people
-	* "Robust Porter" developed in Victorian England: for gentlemen; a little sweeter; a little more boozy
-	* 1920s, most porters were fading and not tasty
-	* Chiswell Street Brewery closed in 1940
-	* 1950s, largely faded away
-	* starting to come back in England and North America

 # Saison
 * Region: Belgium, Wallonia